The single edge notch fracture test for viscoelastic elastomers: Introduction

 of the Griffith criticality condition that describes the growth of cracks in viscoelastic elastomers\footnote[1]{By ``viscoelastic elastomers'' we mean elastomers that in addition to being capable to store energy by elastic deformation, they are capable to dissipate energy by viscous deformation.
 Dissipation mechanisms other than viscous deformation and fracture (e.g., Mullins effect, strain-induced crystallization) are considered to be negligible or absent altogether.} subjected to quasi-static mechanical loads can be reduced to the fundamental form

-In expression (\ref{Tc-0}), the left-hand side $-\partial \mathcal{W}/\partial \mathrm{\Gamma}_0$ denotes the change\footnote[2]{The derivative $-\partial \mathcal{W}/\partial \mathrm{\Gamma}_0$ is to be carried out under conditions of fixed deformation of those parts of the boundary that are not traction-free so that no work is done by the external forces.} in total deformation --- stored\footnote[3]{The stored part of the energy is comprised of an equilibrium part $\mathcal{W}^{{\rm Eq}}$ and a non-equilibrium part $\mathcal{W}^{{\rm NEq}}$, the latter representing the part of the stored energy that gets dissipated via viscous deformation eventually.} and dissipated --- energy
+In expression (\ref{Tc-0}), the left-hand side $-\partial \mathcal{W}/\partial \mathrm{\Gamma}_0$ denotes the change\footnote[2]{The derivative $-\partial \mathcal{W}/\partial \mathrm{\Gamma}_0$ is to be carried out under conditions of fixed deformation of those parts of the boundary that are not traction-free so that no work is done by the external forces.} in total deformation --- stored and dissipated\footnote[3]{The stored part of the energy is comprised of an equilibrium part $\mathcal{W}^{{\rm Eq}}$ and a non-equilibrium part $\mathcal{W}^{{\rm NEq}}$, the latter representing the part of the stored energy that gets dissipated via viscous deformation eventually. { For example, for elastomers whose viscoelastic behavior can be described by the Zener model depicted in Fig.~\ref{Fig2}, in terms of an equilibrium stored-energy function $\psi^{{\rm Eq}}$, a non-equilibrium stored-energy function $\psi^{{\rm NEq}}$, and a dissipation potential $\phi$, the three parts in the energy decomposition (\ref{W-partition}) are given by the integrals

+over the volume $\mathrm{\Omega}_0$ occupied by the elastomer in its undeformed configuration to be evaluated at the fields that satisfy the corresponding initial-boundary-value problem; Section \ref{Sec: Griffith} describes these calculations in detail for the case of the single edge notch fracture test. }} --- energy

 in the specimen at hand with respect to an added surface area ${\rm d}\mathrm{\Gamma}_0$ to the pre-existing crack $\mathrm{\Gamma}_0$ in its reference state, while the right-hand side $T_c$ stands for the critical tearing energy, a characteristic property of the elastomer that depends on the loading history.
-Traditionally, the critical tearing energy has been written in the form \cite{GentSchultz72,Gent96}
+Traditionally, the critical tearing energy has been written in the form \parencite{GentSchultz72,Gent96}

 where the material constant $G_c$ denotes the intrinsic fracture energy, or critical energy release rate, associated with the creation of new surface in the given elastomer, while $f_c$ stands for a non-negative material function of the loading history.